codepath/android_guides/Storing-and-Accessing-SharedPreferences.md

 SharedPreferences mSettings = getActivity().getSharedPreferences("Settings", 0);
 ```

 The string `Settings` is the name of the preference file you wish to access.
 If it does not exist, it will be created.
 The mode value of 0 designates the default behavior, which is to allow read access to only to the application.
-There are other read/write permissions that can be specified for other applications, but are no longer encouraged for security issues.
-See [the Android documentation](http://developer.android.com/reference/android/content/Context.html#MODE_WORLD_READABLE) for more information.
+There are other read/write permissions that can be specified, but are no longer encouraged for [security reasons](http://developer.android.com/reference/android/content/Context.html#MODE_WORLD_READABLE).

 #### Using a Default Preferences File